Celvis-wq/freevbucksTroll/README.md

 PLEASE NOTE: This program is not done, I will continue working on it and finish it later once I have more time.

+What does this program run on?

+This program runs on any linux operating system.
+Ex: Ubuntu